lrobert142/online-dnd-frontend/README.md

     - Will need to design a world map
     - Then see where I put Phandalin and the area
     - Then place all the NPCs in Phandalin and similar areas.
 Start simple and work from there.
-- Mobile views!
-Make the website responsive so it works on any screen size (within reason)
-  - This will require me to test on more devices than just my Macbook; Windows and Android especially!

 ### Possible long-term improvements